- EU dentists

 Dental Clinic Schoffelen & BGB Dentistry: 6+ Years of Pleasant Cooperation

-In the first months of our company’s existence across 2012 and 2013, we were busy helping 20 Spanish dentists start their jobs at one of the biggest dentistry chains of the Netherlands.
+Over the years, BGB Dentistry’s project evolved a lot.
+In the first months of our company’s existence across 2012 and 2013, when we were still operating as DPA Spanish Professionals, we were busy helping 20 Spanish dentists start their jobs at one of the biggest dentistry chains of the Netherlands.
 Not soon after, in the summer of 2013, we got a call from the first serious clinic that wanted to see if it would be possible for a dentist from another European country to work in their clinic.
 In 2019, this is the most normal thing in the world, but back in those days, there were few clinics who recognised the value of this.

 The clinic that did recognise that and contacted us was dental clinic Schoffelen from Brunssum, a town in the southern province of Limburg.
 This clinic’s owners are Lou and Enny, whom I met during a dental congress in Amsterdam and later in their clinic, and we got along well immediately.
 Because this was to be our first assignment outside of our big client, we agreed that I would not ask for a fee in exchange to get some insight in the value of having a dentist from abroad work in a clinic.
 And so we opened our doors to all of Dutch dentistry, and the rest is history.